Expand Your CMS Capabilities with Our Plugin Store

 How to use GA4 reports to monitor ad campaign performance

-GA4 allows you to segment performance by user source, campaign, and behavior.
-With these insights, you can tweak ads or landing pages based on actual user journeys — not assumptions.
+GA4 allows you to segment performance by user source, campaign, and behaviour.
+With these insights, you can tweak ads or landing pages based on actual user journeys — not assumptions — and see how specific campaigns influence conversions across multiple sessions and devices.

 Multi-Touch Attribution: Understanding the Full Customer Journey